rxverse0/BrickBreaker/README.md

 # BrickBreaker
-A simplistic approach to the popular game of Brick Breaker
+A simplistic approach to the popular game of Brick Breaker made using GameMaker